learnandteach01/GR10-Art-Bounty/README.md

 # "Am I Stuck in the past?
 Blockchain vs Sentiment."

-Above is the title of my article, in form a story, where I explained my experience with a new ecosystem consuming my old one and calling others like me to explore this ecosystem as I planned to do.
+Above is the title of my article, in form a story.
+It explains my experience with a new ecosystem consuming my old one and calling others like me to explore this ecosystem as I planned to do.
+It's shows the feeling of many crypto newbies who find it hard to accept the reality of blockchain and shows opportunities for almost everyone on the blockchain.
+I've tried to add interlinks to keywords that will help readers understand the jargons and help their acceptance of this new reality.
+You could say, it's a story to guide crypto newbies.

 # Link to Article below
 https://link.medium.com/hADWt1KGxhb